chapel-lang/chapel/doc/release/technotes/atomics.rst

 The following information is meant to describe the underlying runtime support for Chapel's Atomic Variables.

-For more information on Atomic Variables refer to the Chapel Language Specification, or for a list of available functions on Atomics see :mod:`Atomics`
+For more information on Atomic Variables refer to the :ref:`Chapel Language Specification <chapel-spec>`, or for a list of available functions on Atomics see :mod:`Atomics`

-For code examples using atomics, see the ``$CHPL_HOME/examples/primers/atomics.chpl`` primer.
+For code examples using atomics, see the :ref:`atomics.chpl <primers-atomics>` primer.

 --------
 Overview